 With the right professional help, individuals living with a dual diagnosis can take steps toward achieving optimal physical and mental health.
 Depending on the specifics of the case, treatment may include medications to manage mental health conditions, individual and group therapy sessions, family counseling, lifestyle modifications such as diet and exercise programs, and recreational activities.

-At 449 Recovery in Mission Viejo, California, our dual diagnosis treatment offers a comprehensive approach to addressing both mental health and substance use issues.
-This type of treatment involves identifying and treating both disorders simultaneously, as well as providing resources for long-term
+At 449 Recovery in Mission Viejo, California, our dual diagnosis treatment center offers a comprehensive approach to addressing both mental health and substance use issues.
+This type of treatment involves identifying and treating both disorders simultaneously, as well as providing substance abuse treatment and resources for long-term recovery.

 Dual diagnosis can be dangerous if the underlying mental health disorder is not treated along with the addiction.
 Without proper treatment, individuals may experience an increase in their symptoms and may be at greater risk for relapse or self-harm.
 Additionally, without comprehensive care that addresses both aspects of dual diagnosis, individuals may struggle to maintain long-term sobriety or mental health wellness.

-Thus, it is important for individuals who are facing a dual diagnosis to seek out treatment that incorporates strategies to address both aspects of the disorder.
-By doing so, individuals have an increased likelihood of achieving long-term sobriety and improved mental health overall.
+Thus, it is important for individuals who are facing a dual diagnosis to seek out mental health treatment in Mission Viejo that incorporates strategies to address both aspects of the disorder.
+By doing so, individuals have an increased likelihood of achieving long-term sobriety and improved management of their mental health disorder.